Kong Hee: Trial and conviction

 The trial of Kong Hee and the five other leaders commenced in May 2013 and was adjourned several times.
 There was a total of 142 days of hearings.

 The verdicts were announced on 21 October 2015.
 Kong Hee and the other five leaders were found guilty of all charges.

 Sentencing was on 20 November 2015.
 Kong Hee received the heaviest sentence of the six, 8 years in prison.
 Following a request from the defendants, the judge agreed to defer the start of the sentences until 11 January 2016.

 Related decisions

 In 2017, the Commissioner of Charities permanently barred the six in the case, with two additional church executive members, Kelvin Teo Meng How and Tan Su Pheng Jacqueline, from holding key management positions or being a board member in City Harvest Church or any other charity.
-Additionally the church is barred from paying the legal fees for the six.
-However, they may still continue perform their religious activities.
+Additionally the church was barred from paying the legal fees for the six.
+However, they were still allowed to perform their religious activities.

 Appeals

-On 27 November 2016, it was reported that the Attorney General's Chambers had filed appeals against the sentence issued to Kong Hee and the five other defendants, on the grounds that it is "manifestly inadequate".
+On 27 November 2015, it was reported that the Attorney General's Chambers had filed appeals against the sentence issued to Kong Hee and the five other defendants, on the grounds that it was "manifestly inadequate".

 On 2 December 2015, it was reported that Kong Hee and the other five defendants had also filed appeals.

 On 4 March 2016, it was reported that the appeal hearing would commence on 19 September 2016.